 First, make the cinnamon roll dough.
 This requires a few ingredients, including:

 - Soy milk – I insist on soy milk because plant-based milk with less than 2% fat gives a dry texture to cinnamon rolls.
-So, for this special vegan baking recipes, I won’t recommend almond milk, for example.
+So, for this special vegan baking recipe, I won’t recommend almond milk, for example.
 Oat milk or coconut milk can also work.

 - Vegan butter – I am using Earth Balance or Naturli in this recipe.
 Please don’t use coconut oil, or the dough won’t be soft.